How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

-Note that the so-called top-$k$ set similarity joins~\cite{DBLP:conf/icde/XiaoWLS09,DBLP:conf/icde/YangZLZ0J20} compute the $k$ token set pairs between $A$ and $B$ with the highest similarities among all possible pairs.
+Note that the top-$k$ set similarity joins~\cite{DBLP:conf/icde/XiaoWLS09,DBLP:conf/icde/YangZLZ0J20} compute the $k$ entity pairs between $\mathcal{E}_1$ and $\mathcal{E}_2$ with the highest similarities among all possible pairs.
 This means that they perform a \underline{global} join that returns the $k$ top-weighted pairs.
-In principle, this is equivalent to $\varepsilon$-Join, if the $k^{th}$ has a similarity equal to $\varepsilon$.
-Instead, the kNN-Join performs a \underline{local} join that returns at least $k$ pairs per~element~a$\in$A.
+This is equivalent to $\varepsilon$-Join, if the $k^{th}$ has a similarity equal to $\varepsilon$.
+Instead, the kNN-Join performs a \underline{local} join that returns at least $k$ pairs per~element~$e_i \in \mathcal{E}_2$.

-\textbf{Edit-based similarity joins.} A well-known similarity measure between strings is the \emph{edit distance}~\cite{DBLP:journals/csur/Navarro01} (also known as Levenshtein distance), which is the minimum number of character insertions, deletions, or renames that transforms one string into the other.
-Computing the edit distance has quadratic runtime in the length of the strings.
-Join techniques for the edit distance strive to avoid edit distance computations by leveraging indices and filters~\cite{DBLP:journals/fcsc/YuLDF16}.
-In our experiments, we use \textit{PassJoin} \cite{DBLP:journals/pvldb/LiDWF11}, which is the state-of-the-art~\cite{DBLP:journals/pvldb/JiangLFL14}.